 This is the real estate course for you if you want to work in property sales, marketing and property management in the ACT.
 You’ll need to complete five core units of the larger Real Estate Licensing course (which has 18 units in total), and you’ll work under a licensed real estate agent.
 Read more about how to become a real estate agent in Canberra, ACT.

 4. Applying for your first real estate job

 Now that you’ve completed your real estate course, you’re ready to start your career in real estate, but how do you land your first job?

 You know the line ‘Dress for the job you want’?
-Well don’t take that to the extreme.
+Well, don’t take that to the extreme.
 If you’re dying to wear the vintage suit you rescued from the Salvos, put it back on the hanger and do some online research.
 Go to the real estate agency and look at the bios of the agents.
-If they’re wearing business suits, do the same at your interview, but keep your colours toned down and polish your shoes.
+If they’re wearing business suits, do the same at your interview, but keep your colours toned down – don’t forget to polish your shoes!

 Now do some serious agency research.
 Read the ‘About’ section on their website.
 Study their listings and recent sales.
 How many auctions versus private sales do they do?
 How has COVID-19 affected their work?
 What geographical area do they cover?
 Take notes about the content on their website.
 Does it tell you a story about the business?
 There should be enough information there to generate a couple of questions for that part of the interview where they ask ‘Do you have any questions?’

 Working as a real estate agent requires you to talk to people with confidence, and the job interview is your opportunity to demonstrate your expert people skills.
 Be confident and calm, listen intently, smile and look at ease.

 There is a real estate job platform in Australia: realestatecareers.jobs there, you can register for free and get found by agencies.